Jeu de taquin dynamics on infinite Young tableaux and second class particles: Second class particles

 given by the \jdt path box positions $(\jpath_k)_{k=1}^\infty$ associated with the Young graph path $(\nu_n)_{n=0}^\infty$. \end{prop}

-\begin{proof} If at time $t$ the top-right endpoint of the competition interface is in position $(a_t,b_t)$, that means that the Young diagram box indexed by $\mathbb{N}^2$-coordinates $(a_t,b_t)$ is in $\Pi_t$ but the boxes indexed by $(a_t+1,b_t)$ and $(a_t,b_t+1)$ are not in $\Pi_t$ (see Figure~\ref{fig-competition-interface} for an example).
+\begin{pf} If at time $t$ the top-right endpoint of the competition interface is in position $(a_t,b_t)$, that means that the Young diagram box indexed by $\mathbb{N}^2$-coordinates $(a_t,b_t)$ is in $\Pi_t$ but the boxes indexed by $(a_t+1,b_t)$ and $(a_t,b_t+1)$ are not in $\Pi_t$ (see Figure~\ref{fig-competition-interface} for an example).
 Assume by induction on $k=a_t+b_t-1$ that $\jpath_k = (a_t,b_t)$.
-The next step $\jpath_{k+1}-\jpath_k$ taken by the jeu de taquin path will be $(1,0)$ or $(0,1)$ depending on which of the two boxes $(a_t+1,b_t)$ or $(a_t,b_t+1)$ will be added to $\Pi_t$ next; it is easy to see from the definition of the competition interface that its next step will be determined in exactly the same way. \end{proof}
+The next step $\jpath_{k+1}-\jpath_k$ taken by the jeu de taquin path will be $(1,0)$ or $(0,1)$ depending on which of the two boxes $(a_t+1,b_t)$ or $(a_t,b_t+1)$ will be added to $\Pi_t$ next; it is easy to see from the definition of the competition interface that its next step will be determined in exactly the same way. \end{pf}

-The analogue of our Theorem~\ref{thm-straight-line} for the corner growth model is the following result, which is Ferrari and Pimentel's \cite{FerrariPimentel} reformulation of Theorem~\ref{thm-second-class-tasep} in the language of competition interfaces (which, as we observe above, is equivalent to \jdt).
+The analogue of our Theorem~\ref{thmm-straight-line} for the corner growth model is the following result, which is Ferrari and Pimentel's reformulation of Theorem~\ref{thmm-second-class-tasep} in the language of competition interfaces (which, as we observe above, is equivalent to jeu de taquin).

-\begin{thm}[Asymptotic behavior of the competition interface] The competition interface in the corner growth model converges to a straight line with a random direction.
+\begin{thmm}[(Asymptotic behavior of the competition interface)] The competition interface in the corner growth model converges to a straight line with a random direction.
 More precisely, the limit

 exists almost surely.
 The asymptotic angle $\Phi$ of the competition interface is an absolutely continuous random variable, with distribution